 Regional Growth Strategy

-A Regional Growth Strategy (RGS) is a strategic plan (enabled by the Local Government Act) that provides an overarching planning framework for coordinating the activities of local governments and the provincial government to help guide long-term regional growth.
-To learn more about the purpose, requirements, and applications of a Regional Growth Strategy, visit the province's website.
+The Regional Growth Strategy (RGS) is a strategic plan enabled by the Local Government Act that provides an overarching planning framework for coordinating the activities of local and provincial governments, guiding long-term regional growth.

-The high-level policy plan covers a wide range of topics, all of which are interconnected, including transit, housing, parks, and natural areas, economic development, and environmental issues from a regional perspective.
+The high-level policy plan covers a wide range of topics including transit, housing, parks, and natural areas, economic development, and environmental issues from a regional perspective.

 Our Progress